frasertheking/pipdb/docs/source/index.rst

 --------

 ``Download``
-How to install the package
+How to download the package contents to your system

 ``Installation``